Vinyl Flooring Fitting Cost

 Vinyl floors can be noisier to walk across than carpet, so you may want to think about soundproofing, especially if you live in a flat.
 Equally, if noise from your neighbours is a concern, you may find it beneficial.
 A soundproof layer can usually be added underneath your vinyl flooring, but you should check the recommendations of the manufacturer.

-If you do decide to install soundproof flooring, you will need to factor this cost in too.
-Depending on what type of soundproofing you go for, it could add another £200 to the total cost.
+If you do decide to install soundproof flooring, you will need to factor this into your budget too.
+The cost of soundproofing floors can range from £200 to £1,000, depending on what type of soundproofing you go for.

 Skirting Boards

-Average cost of 12 square metres of vinyl flooing - Total Cost: £400
+Average cost of 12 square metres of vinyl flooring.

 Materials